18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 # Software

 Not all software installed on Ceres is available on Atlas.
-However software packages provided as containers are synced to Atlas daily.
+However software packages provided as Singularity container image files in the [Ceres Container Repository](https://scinet.usda.gov/guide/singularity#7-ceres-container-repository) are synced to Atlas daily.

 ## Using Containers

-On Ceres users may not realize that some of the software listed in the output of the "`module avail`" command is installed as singularity containers.
-On Atlas one needs to load singularity module before issuing "`module avail`" to see environment modules for the software packages installed as containers.
+On Ceres, the "singularity" command is available in a user's PATH by default, and users may not even realize that some of the software listed in the output of the "`module avail`" command is installed as singularity containers.
+On Atlas one needs to load a singularity module ("`module load singularity`" or "`module load singularity/<version>`") to make the "singularity" command accessible:

 ```
 module load singularity
-module avail
+singularity exec <container image>
 ```

 ## Seeing All Environment Modules